 Clomiphene has been proven to be highly effective for men in dealing with andropause (the male counterpart to menopause).

 As a result, many patients and physicians prefer clomiphene over Bio-identical testosterone, for three reasons.
-The first is price since clomiphene is cheaper than testosterone.
+The first is the price since clomiphene is cheaper than testosterone.

 Second, it is easy to administer, since it is taken orally in pill form.
 Third, clomiphene testosterone replacement therapy sustains fertility during treatment and does not shrink the testicles.
 With bio-identical testosterone therapy, the testicles gradually lose their ability to produce sufficient levels of sperm for fertility.
 Obviously, this is a significant concern for couples who desire children.